Moosemorals/TomcatConfig/README.md

       -alias tomcat7 -keystore /etc/tomcat7/keystore \
       -keypass "ABetterPasswordThanThis" -storepass "ABetterPasswordThanThis" \
       -dname "CN=localhost, OU=My Toy Server, O=localhost L=Some City, ST=Some State, C=XX"

+# authbind

+According to its man page, authbind allows you to "bind sockets to privileged ports without root", which is great if you're trying to run an unpriveleged webserver.

+To permit tomcat access to ports 80 (http) and 443 (https), run the following commands:

+    sudo sh -c 'for port in 80 443 ; do $( cd /etc/authbind/byport && touch $port && chown tomcat7.tomcat7 $port && chmod 0100 $port ); done '

+which creates two files in /etc/authbind/byport (one named 80 and one named 443), gives them to the tomcat7 user and sets the execute bit.

 # Licence